 1. Outstanding Artist: Nominations for this category should reflect, in the Jurors’ opinion, the best execution of graphic skill by an individual within the comic medium.

 3. Outstanding Graphic Novel: A nomination for this category is for previously unpublished material of substantial length intended to be read as a single work.
-Graphic novels are distinguished from individual comics by being generally over 48 pages and are usually case or perfect bound.
 A nomination in this category should represent what the Juror feels is the best overall use of art and story within the format.

 4. Outstanding Story: This category is for outstanding storytelling in a comic.
 This may be an individual issue within a series, a one shot or a single story within an anthology.
 Nominations for a story within an anthology should also include the story title.

 5. Promising New Talent: A person nominated in this category should be someone relatively new to the industry whose work a Juror feels deserves more recognition then it currently receives.
-Past nominees for this award cannot be nominated again (a list of past nominees will be provided to the Jurors).
+Past nominees for the Ignatz Award cannot be nominated in this category (a list of past nominees will be provided to the Jurors).
 Nominations should include the title of the individual’s latest work.

 6. Outstanding Series: A nomination in this category should be for a series that the Juror feels exhibits a consistent level of quality as a whole.
 A good individual story does not necessarily translate into a nomination for the entire series.

 7. Outstanding Comic: A comic nominated in this category should represent what the Juror feels is the best marriage of both art and story in a single issue of a comic.

 8. Outstanding Minicomic: This category includes both one-shots and series.
 Minicomics are predominantly self-distributed and typically not solicited through major distributors.